 Overview

 Patient Registration is the process of checking-in a person to initiate the episode of care.
 Patient registration takes place in various healthcare settings and at the various functions of the episode of care.
 The Registration Department, Patient Access, Admitting Departments, Call Centers, or Online Scheduling Services, are responsible for management of patient registration activities.
-In some emergent situations when the identity of a patient is unknown, for example, trauma unknown patient, unconscious patient, patient with acute condition (stroke, heart attack), child who was brought up to the emergency department without a representative, patient registration can be conducted by other authorized staff, e.g., clinicians.
+In some emergent situations when the identity of a patient is unknown, for example, trauma patient, unconscious patient, patient with acute condition (stroke, heart attack), child who was brought to the emergency department without a representative, patient registration can be conducted by other authorized staff, e.g., clinicians.
 In some cases, pre-registration may take place prior to the actual registration process at the healthcare organization.
-Pre-registration may happen as a part of emergency management service (EMS) transport of the patient, pre-registration of the patient before arriving to the emergency department, scheduling a procedure prior to the episode of care and/or a follow-up visit, etc.
+Pre-registration may happen as a part of emergency management service (EMS) transport of the patient, before arriving to the emergency department, scheduling a procedure prior to the episode of care and/or a follow-up visit, etc.

 During the patient registration, insurance verification and pre-authorization may take place.
-In this case, insurance verifier is involved in verifying payment information as a part of the patient registration process.
+In this case, an insurance verifier is involved in verifying payment information as a part of the patient registration process.

-Patient registration information is provided by the patient and/or by the designated (authorized, legal) patient’s representative (guardian) (parent, caregiver, decision-maker, etc.) to the registration staff.
+Patient registration information is provided by the patient and/or by the patient’s designated (authorized, legal) representative (guardian) (parent, caregiver, decision-maker, etc.) to the registration staff.
 Information may also be received/uploaded from various data sources, e.g., Electronic Health Record (EHR) systems, Payor systems, Health Information Exchanges (HIE).

 The patient registration information can be provided verbally, via facility registration portal/kiosk, or phone interview.